|Location:||Crawford County, southern Indiana, U.S., near the village of Wyandotte.|

 |1851||Small Wyandotte discovered.|

 |24-MAY-2002||caves under new management.|

 |2009||cave closed to the public because of white nose syndrome.|

 Wyandotte Caves are two different caves, both developed for visitors.
 The smaller Little Wyandotte has no long staircases and is thus suitable to visitors of all ages.
 It was discovered in 1851, and because of this recent discovery it is also called New Cave or Siberts Cave after its discoverer.

-Unike the Small Wyandotte, this cave has lots of steps and visitors should wear appropriate shoes.
-It opens later in spring and closes earlier in autumn, as it is home to the endangered Indiana bat (Myotis sodalis) which hibernates in the cave.
+Unlike the Little Wyandotte, this cave has lots of steps and visitors should wear appropriate shoes.
+It is home to the endangered Indiana bat (Myotis sodalis) which hibernates in the cave.

 The caves were managed by the Indiana Department of Natural Resources (DNR) until 2001.
 From 2002 they were run by a private company under a concession agreement.
 Their first changes were the highest entrance fees for show caves at this time and a changed schedule.
 In 2008 the white nose syndrome, a bat disease which killed millions of bats, was spreading and the cave was thus closed to the public.
 After eight years it was reopened in summer 2016, now again managed by the Indiana Department of Natural Resources.
 The old domain was hijacked by the competitor Marengo Cave.
 However, the cave uses the page of the O'Bannon Woods State Park.
 Tours are guided by the staff of the State Park.
 Visitors have to do a decontamination when visiting the cave, as white nose syndrome is still a problem.
 This means actually to clean the equipment, espeially shoe soles, with a special anti fungizide solution.